Law

 • There are no Prerequisites.

-• If you are a 3L, you will be required to apply for a legal intern certificate from the Supreme Court of Ohio.
+• If you are a 2L or 3L, you will be required to apply for a legal intern certificate from the Supreme Court of Ohio.
 You should allow at least three weeks to apply and have your application processed by the Supreme Court of Ohio.
 To apply for the certificate, follow the application procedures noted on the Ohio Supreme Court's website.

 How to Apply